 In your teaching, show integrity… so that no one can say a bad thing about you.

-Since our battle is not against flesh and blood, we need to stop fighting with flesh and blood.
+Since our battle is not against flesh and blood, we need to stop fighting against flesh and blood.
 Our fight is not with each other.

 As Christians, we are definitely called to fight.